AhmedB102/SpotifyPCAVisualizer/README.md

 # Spotify Song Visualizer

-A tool that fetches songs of a given artist from Spotify and visualizes them using PCA based on their audio features.
+A tool that fetches songs of a given artist from Spotify and visualizes them using PCA and t-SNE based on their audio features.

 ## Installation